tannewt/wa-law.org/bill/2021-22/sb/5061/S.E/README.md

 4. The resulting weekly benefit amount payable after reduction under this section, if not a multiple of one dollar, shall be reduced to the next lower multiple of one dollar.

 5. Any ambiguity in subsection (1) of this section should be construed in a manner consistent with 26 U.S.C.
 Sec.
 3304 (a)(15) .

+## Section 6
+> This section adds a new section to an existing chapter [50.12](/rcw/50_unemployment_compensation/50.12_administration.md).
+Here is the [modified chapter](rcw/50_unemployment_compensation/50.12_administration.md) for context.

+1. By December 1, 2021, and annually thereafter until December 1, 2025, and in compliance with RCW 43.01.036, the department must report to the governor and the appropriate committees of the legislature on the following:

+    a.
+Status of the unemployment trust fund, including any federal advances required for trust fund solvency;

+    b.
+An analysis of the impact of the minimum weekly benefit amount increase, including comparing wages earned and benefits claimed for those individuals receiving the minimum weekly benefit amount and the average claim duration for those individuals.

+2. By December 1, 2021, and in compliance with RCW 43.01.036, the department must report to the governor and the appropriate committees of the legislature a review of the amount of wages subject to tax.
+This review shall include an analysis of the equitable treatment of employers based on the amount of wages subject to tax, including a comparison of the percentage of wages subject to tax for small, medium, and large businesses and examples of how changes to the amount of wages subject to tax would impact trust fund balances and employer contributions.

+3. The department must use an existing unemployment insurance advisory committee comprising of members of business and members of labor to consult in the development of this report, including any evidentiary assumptions underlying the report.
+The report must be specifically discussed in a minimum of two meetings of the committee each year prior to submitting the report.
+The report must also include a section for committee members to respond directly to the contents of the report.

+4. This section expires January 31, 2026.

 ## Section 7